alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 First, you'll need `npm` and `node`; if not already installed, follow these [steps](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 Once you've installed `npm` and `node`, install `remixd`.

 On your desktop, we recommend opening the folder that contains subfolder `contracts` in an IDE like VS Code, then running these commands.
-This appraoch isn't strictly required, but it'll make it easier to verify your contracts via Hardhat and edit your smart contracts (for VS Code, you'll want to install an extension for Solidity like this popular [option](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity)).
+This approach isn't strictly required, but it'll make it easier to edit your smart contracts and verify via Hardhat (once deployed).

 ```
 npm install -g @remix-project/remixd
 ```

-Then, enter the following command to connect to Remix, substituting `<absolute-path>` with the `contracts` folder path.
+Then, enter the following command to connect to Remix, substituting `<ABSOLUTE-PATH>` with the `contracts` folder path.
 If using Git Bash, refer to this [article](https://opensource.com/article/19/8/understanding-file-paths-linux) to troubleshoot path issues.

 ```
-remixd -s <absolute-path> --remix-ide https://remix.ethereum.org
+remixd -s <ABSOLUTE-PATH> --remix-ide https://remix.ethereum.org
 ```

 #### Deploy smart contracts in Remix

 Returning to Remix in your web brower, select `-connect to localhost-` and `Continue`.
 You should now be able to see files in your `contracts` folder in Remix.
 Find detailed steps to compile and deploy smart contracts through Remix [here](https://remix-ide.readthedocs.io/en/latest/create_deploy.html#), and summarized below.

 First, select the token contract (`ParkPics.sol` in our sample contracts) in the `File Explorer` tab.
-Then, in the `Solidity Compiler` tab, select a compiler version at least as recent as that specified in the contracts (0.8.2 per `pragma solidity ^0.8.2;` at the top of `ParkPics.sol`) and click `Compile...`.
+Then, in the `Solidity Compiler` tab, select a compiler version at least as recent as that specified in the contracts (0.8.2 per `pragma solidity ^0.8.2;` at the top of `ParkPics.sol`) and click `Compile <CONTRACT>`.
 Finally, in the `Deploy & Run Transactions` tab, select your environment and owner wallet (see below), and deploy the token contract.

 To test integration with OpenSea, we recommend using `Injected Web3` for the environment and connecting your web wallet like MetaMask.
 You can connect to Remix much like other web3 services by signing a transaction with your wallet.
 In your web wallet, select the desired network for deployment; we recommend trying a testnet first like Rinkeby for Ethereum or Mumbai for Polygon.
-You'll also need some Ether or Matic in your wallet to cover gas fees for deployment.

 Note: If you don't already have Polygon integrated with your web wallet, follow these [steps](https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/) released by the Polygon team.
+You'll also need some Ether or Matic in your wallet to cover gas fees for deployment.
 For testnet transactions, use these faucets for testnet Ether and Matic, respectively: [Rinkeby](https://faucets.chain.link/rinkeby) and [Mumbai](https://faucet.polygon.technology/).

-Once you've configured environment and your wallet, click `Deploy` in Remix.
-You should see a contract address that will enable you to track contract transactions in a block explorer: [Etherscan](https://etherscan.io/) or [Polygonscan](https://polygonscan.com/).
+Once you've configured the environment and wallet, click `Deploy` in Remix.
+Once deployed, you should see a contract address that you can track in a block explorer: [Etherscan](https://etherscan.io/) or [Polygonscan](https://polygonscan.com/).

 See steps below for easy contract verification through HardHat, which will enable read/write calls from the explorer itself.